Wal-Mart to offer Angry Birds merchandise, clues

-LONDON (Reuters) - The maker of the hit mobile game Angry Birds has struck a deal with Wal-Mart Stores Inc (WMT.N) to embed clues to a new version of the game in merchandise sold in Walmart stores, hoping to lure Angry Birds fans through the doors and shoppers to the game.
+LONDON, March 21 (Reuters) - The maker of the hit mobile game Angry Birds has struck a deal with Wal-Mart to embed clues to a new version of the game in merchandise sold in Wal-Mart stores, hoping to drive Angry Birds fans into the stores, and shoppers to the game.

-Wal-Mart, the world’s biggest retailer, will stock limited-edition T-shirts, plush toys and snacks containing clues that unlock bonus levels of Angry Birds Space, which will be available beginning on Thursday in app stores, from where users download software applications.
+The world’s biggest retailer will stock limited-edition T-shirts, soft toys and snacks containing clues that unlock bonus levels of Angry Birds Space, which will be available in app stores from Thursday.

 Rovio, the Finnish start-up behind the world’s most downloaded mobile game, has ambitions to become a global entertainment brand.
-Its marketing chief told Reuters Tuesday it would team up with a major U.S. retailer.
+Its marketing chief told Reuters on Tuesday it was teaming up with a major U.S. retailer.

-The deal gives Rovio a lift in reaching U.S. consumers and is the latest step by Walmart to appeal to tech-savvy customers.
-Last week, the Bentonville, Arkansas-based chain teamed up with movie studios to offer customers at 3,500 stores the option to store their DVDs in digital form on Wal-Mart’s Vudu Internet streaming site for $2 or more.

 The company’s value has been estimated at $9 billion, little more than two years after it first launched Angry Birds for the iPhone.
 The game has been downloaded more than 700 million times, and is the fastest-growing game on Facebook.